cdklabs/cdk-enterprise-iac/API.md

 Patch for turning all Policies into ConvertInlinePoliciesToManaged.

-Some customers have policies in place that make it impossible to create standard policies.
+Some users have policies in place that make it impossible to create inline policies.
 Instead, they must use managed policies.

 Note that order matters with this aspect.
 Specifically, it should generally be added first.